Mostafa-Mohammedi/RPGHeroes/Readme.md

   * Damage: is the damage a hero deals
   * equip_armor: method to equip the armor of the hero
   * equip_weapon: method to equip a weapon to the hero
-  * totalAttribtues: the total level of the hero including the heroes stats
+  * totalAttributes: the total level of the hero including the heroes stats
   * display: the total state of the hero including their name and class